belle2/basf2/online_book/fundamentals/hep_analyses.rst

 RAW
   This is the most basic format.
 It contains the un-processed, un-calibrated output of the detector.
-Analysis cannot be run on these data, but they serve as base for the production of the subsequent data format cDST (calibration Data Summary Table)
+Analysis cannot be run on these data, but they serve as base for the production of the subsequent data format. cDST (calibration Data Summary Table)
   This format contains the same objects as the RAW
   (so a full reconstruction could be performed starting from it), plus the results of the